Applying Media Literacy Skills and Human Rights Perspectives

 Learning Objectives:

-But how can one learn to properly check facts, and identify if information is true or false?
-Listed below are a few exercises to get started.
+But how can one learn to properly check facts and identify if information is true or false?
+The exercises included in the website below will help you get started.

 Learning Objectives: